 Atlanta’s sidewalk policy is as busted as its sidewalks

 If you live or work in Atlanta, you’ve probably tripped on a broken or uneven sidewalk.
-Not surprising, since Atlanta has an estimated $152 million backlog of broken sidewalks.
+Not surprising, since Atlanta’s estimated backlog of broken sidewalks exceeds $200 million.

 The law requiring people to pay for repairs to sidewalks next to their property is a big part of the problem.

 Elected officials know the policy doesn’t work.
 Despite that, they defend it by pointing out that many cities have laws requiring property owners to pay for repairs.

 That’s correct.
 But most cities with such ordinances have dysfunctional sidewalk-repair programs.

 More and more cities have stopped calling on property owners to pay for repairs and instead use tax dollars.
 Washington, D.C.
 Charleston and Charlotte are just a few examples.
 Most cities in the Atlanta region also use tax dollars to pay for sidewalk repairs.

 Four good reasons to change the sidewalk policy

 - The law is unfair to property owners.

 - The sidewalk ordinance is unpopular and government officials lack the public will to enforce it.
 When Public Works attempted to enforce the ordinance in 2013, property owners and elected officials were livid.

 - Atlanta has a high poverty rate.
 Pedestrians should not have to endure unsafe sidewalks simply because a property owner cannot afford to pay for repairs.